Posted November 2020

-The Department of Computer Science at the University of North Carolina at Chapel Hill invites applications for a tenure-track assistant professor position in the department, to begin on or after July 1, 2020.
-Applicants should show evidence of exceptional research promise and teaching potential.
-This is a broad-area search for multiple positions with interests including, but not limited to, robotics, computer vision, natural language processing, machine learning, computer graphics, virtual reality, augmented reality, systems, computational biology, bioinformatics, and security.
-For more information, and to apply, please visit https://unc.peopleadmin.com/postings/172901.
+The Computer Science Department of the University of North Carolina at Chapel Hill invites applications for tenure-track faculty positions at the level of Assistant Professor to begin on or after July 1, 2021.
+We are seeking candidates who embrace excellence in research and teaching, and have a commitment to diversity, mentoring and collaboration.
+We are conducting a broad-area search for candidates with a strong research record in areas including, but not limited to, the following: security, data science, computer vision, computer systems, robotics, biological computing, and augmented and/or virtual reality.
+For more information, and to apply, please visit http://unc.peopleadmin.com/postings/184895.

-The Department of Computer Science at the University of North Carolina at Chapel Hill invites applications for the position of Teaching Faculty (rank to be determined), to begin on or after July 1, 2020.
+The Computer Science Department of the University of North Carolina at Chapel Hill invites applications for the position of Teaching Professor (Rank to be determined) to begin on or after July 1, 2021.
 The position is for an initial term of three years, and as a permanent position is periodically renewable upon review.
-We are seeking candidates who embrace excellence and diversity with a strong commitment to teaching, mentoring and collaboration.
-Selected candidates will show exceptional promise for, or a proven record of, teaching introductory programming in a diverse undergraduate university environment.
+We are seeking candidates who embrace excellence and diversity with a strong commitment to teaching, mentoring and collaboration Selected candidates will show exceptional promise for, or a proven record of, teaching introductory programming in a diverse undergraduate university environment.
 Experience teaching large classes, and using instructional technology for the same is desired.
-For more information, and to apply, please visit https://unc.peopleadmin.com/postings/172914.
+For more information, and to apply, please visit https://unc.peopleadmin.com/postings/185001.

 Posted March 2020

-The Department of Computer Science at the University of North Carolina at Chapel Hill invites applications for a post-doctoral research position in the UNC-NLP Lab, focused on Natural Language Processing (NLP) and Machine Learning (ML), led by Professor Mohit Bansal.
+The Department of Computer Science at the University of North Carolina at Chapel Hill invites applications for a post-doctoral research position in the MURGe-Lab (supervised by Professor Mohit Bansal) and in collaboration with the larger UNC-NLP Group, focused on Natural Language Processing (NLP) and Machine Learning (ML).
 The focus of this NLP+ML postdoc position will include, but is not limited, to multimodal+embodied semantics, human-like language generation and Q&A/dialogue, and interpretable and generalizable deep learning.
 The duties of the postdoctoral scholar will include aiding the research of graduate students on NLP+ML projects and leading research directions complementary to theirs that fall within the scope of the Lab.
-The postdoctoral research scholar will have some freedom to to create a research agenda, as well as opportunities to advise graduate and undergraduate students in the lab, collaborate with the several other AI faculty (vision/robotics/ML) in the department and teach courses if they choose to do so.
+The postdoctoral research scholar will have some freedom to create a research agenda, as well as opportunities to advise graduate and undergraduate students in the lab, collaborate with the several other AI faculty (vision/robotics/ML) in the department and teach courses if they choose to do so.
 For more information and to apply, visit https://unc.peopleadmin.com/postings/178329.